Several types of inspectors are certified through state Departments of Transportation (DOT). Requirements vary by state.

 Public Works Inspector Training

-Public works inspectors prevent future infrastructure failures by ensuring that contractors use the proper techniques when working on earthwork and foundation projects, like highways, bridges and sewer systems.
+Public works inspectors prevent future infrastructure failures by ensuring that contractors use the proper techniques when working on earthwork and foundation projects, like highways and bridges.
 They make sure that contractors perform their contractually obligated duties and do not substitute in cheaper materials.
 They may also be able to specialize in certain types of work, such as dredging operations or reinforced concrete work.

-Future public works inspectors study everything from contracts to asphalt paving in order to ensure that contractors build the country's infrastructure up to the previously set standards.
+Future public works inspectors study everything from contracts to asphalt paving.
 Topics of study include:

 - Contract administration